Loop vs. Bernoulli percolation on trees: strict inequality of critical values: Introduction

 \section{Introduction}

 Recent years have seen increasing interest in the cycle and permutation structure of the random stirring model that was introduced by Harris \cite{harris_markov_lattices_1972} in the early 1970s.
-Also known as the random-interchange process, this model has attracted attention for its connection to the quantum Heisenberg model.
+Under the name \emph{random interchange process}, this model has attracted attention for its connection to the quantum Heisenberg model.
 It is also valued as a beautiful probabilistic method for studying permutations with geometric constraints.

-On a graph \( G = (V, E) \), the random interchange process is defined as follows: Each node of the graph initially hosts a labelled particle, and each edge of the graph is equipped with an independent Poisson process of rate $\beta>0$.
+On a graph \( G = (V, E) \), the random interchange process is defined as follows: Each vertex of the graph initially hosts a labelled particle, and each edge of the graph is equipped with an independent Poisson process of rate $\beta>0$ on $[0,1)$.
 Whenever the Poisson clock associated with an edge rings, the two particles at the endpoints of that edge swap positions.
 This process induces a random permutation \( \pi_\beta: V \to V \) for any \( \beta > 0 \).

-A long-standing conjecture of T\'oth is that for \(\mathbb{Z}^d\) with \(d \ge 3\) and sufficiently large \(\beta\), the permutation \(\pi_\beta\) contains infinite cycles almost surely.
-A major step towards the resolution of Toth's conjecture is the recent work of Elboim and Sly \cite{elboim2024infinitecyclesinterchangeprocess}, who prove that infinite cycles exist almost surely for $d\geq5$.
+A long-standing conjecture attributed to T\'oth, as discussed in \cite{elboim2024infinitecyclesinterchangeprocess}, is that for \(\mathbb{Z}^d\) with \(d \ge 3\) and sufficiently large \(\beta\), the permutation \(\pi_\beta\) contains infinite cycles almost surely.
+A major advance on this conjecture is the recent work of Elboim and Sly, who prove that infinite cycles exist almost surely for $d\geq5$.

-Observe that in order to obtain a cycle, it is necessary to have at least one Poisson point on each edge of the cycle.
-This observation leads to a necessary condition for the existence of infinite loops: there must be an infinite percolation cluster in the Bernoulli edge percolation with retention probability \(1-e^{-\beta}\) induced by the Poisson process.
-The main question we investigate in the present article is whether this condition is also sufficient.
+Observe that in order to obtain an infinite cycle, it is necessary to have at least one Poisson point on each edge used by the cycle.
+This observation gives a necessary condition for the existence of infinite loops: there must be an infinite cluster in the Bernoulli edge percolation with retention probability \(1-e^{-\beta}\) induced by the Poisson process.
+The main question we investigate is how far this necessary condition is from being sufficient on trees.

-A remarkable result by Schramm \cite{schramm_compositions_2005} shows that on the complete graph \(K_n\), where edge rates are \(\beta/n\), the existence of infinite cycles and the emergence of an infinite percolation cluster are asymptotically equivalent as \(n \to \infty\), implying that their critical parameters coincide.
+A remarkable result by Schramm \cite{schramm_compositions_2005} shows that on the complete graph \(K_n\), where edge rates are \(\beta/n\), the existence of macroscopic cycles and the emergence of a giant percolation component are asymptotically equivalent as \(n \to \infty\), implying that their critical parameters coincide.
 Moreover, it is shown that the normalised ordered sizes of the loops in the giant component exhibit a Poisson-Dirichlet \(\operatorname{PD}(1)\) structure.